 What is a technical gap in R&D Tax Incentive?

 So, you have looked into the R&D Tax Incentive enough to know that you are an eligible entity, so you are eligible to submit an R&D Tax Incentive claim.
-The next issue is what can you claim – which part of your R&D is eligible?
+The next issue is what you can claim – which part of your R&D is eligible?

 If you did a bit more digging, you would then discover Core Activities and technical gaps – your claimed R&D activities must satisfy certain criteria published by AusIndustry, who try to explain what they mean by a ‘knowledge gap’.
-Whilst the AusIndustry guide does provide quite a deal of useful information, you do not get a good appreciation of what a knowledge gap really is.
+Whilst the AusIndustry guide does provide quite a deal of useful information; you do not get a good appreciation of what a knowledge gap really is.
 This guide attempts to provide a more practical explanation.
 The AusIndustry guide should still be consulted as there are many exclusions and exceptions that you need to be aware of.

 Routine Problem solving

 Most technical problems you will encounter in an R&D development can be solved using your experience and knowledge.
 Other problems can be solved through some analysis, consulting others in your field, or by referencing publicly available sources of information in your field.
 A large part (in fact the majority) of most R&D projects fall into this area.
-Such activities are not eligible for the R&D Tax Incentive, because there was no knowledge gap that needed an experiment to solve.
+Such activities are not eligible for the R&D Tax Incentive because there was no knowledge gap that needed an experiment to address.